AhmadAbdullah123/Discord-Documentation/README.md

 ### Reporting

-We can use Discort Bot or external tools to generate report for a specific server at a specific time.
+We can use Discord Bot or external tools to generate report for a specific server at a specific time.
 Example of server report using JSON format: